Get Out of My Sky: Plot background

-The plot
+Plot

 The planet of Rathe and Home are locked into a deadly nuclear arms-race, each possessing weapons ready to launch a fiery consummation of the policy of Mutual Assured Destruction.
 Although satellite images show that Rathe possess only atomic (fission) weapons, less powerful than Home's thermonuclear arsenal, there is still enough megatonnage on each planet to totally destroy the other.

 In a huge tent, a man almost dances a message out to the assembled masses.
 He whips up a frenzy of anti-Rathe sentiment, but as the crowd join in, he acts visibly and physically shocked, cowering and shaking.
 He begs the congregation to listen and to see reason before it is too late...

 Both Rathe and Home are deserts - Rathe one of sand, Home one of water - and after a Naval expedition to observe a total solar eclipse (rare in the three-sun system of Rathe and Home) Aidregh - the Minister for the most powerful island nation on Home - is struggling to maintain the balance of power among his fellow ministers and prevent the terrible war that will result if a more xenophobic minister seizes power.

 A secret crewed space-flight to a nearby planet of Home shows that Rathe had also visited the planetoid.
 This Home expedition also shows that Rathe has atomic 'firing plazas' each holding large enough atomic weapons to totally devastate Home.
 The Home expedition has been in flight for over a year, rushing back because of the importance of this news.
 As a result, the crew are exhausted.
 The captain dies suddenly of an embolism brought on by stress, lack of sleep and an overdose of amphetamine.

 Unknown to the rest of Home, Aidregh has a microwave video-link to Rathe, which he uses to contact Margent, a Ratheman liaison.
 Margent and Aidregh discuss the feelings towards the war each planet has, and finally Margent suggests that a Home contingent, including Aidregh, visit Rathe to settle the problem once and for all.
 The rocket journey is scheduled for a year later.